 We provide assistance, advice, support, or signposting whichever is most suitable depending on the individual circumstances of the enquiry.

 We can help with enquiries regarding children and young people up to age 18 and in some circumstances 21 years of age.

 To ask for assistance with a complaint, please complete our Referral Form.
 If we cannot help due to restrictions on our remit, we will try to refer you to someone else who can.

-Article 12 states that the Commissioner may conduct an investigation into a complaint made by a child or young person (against a relevant authority) that their rights have been infringed or their interests adversely affected by the action of a relevant authority.
-For a complainant this means that we can deal with such complaints but they must have already complained to the authority and exhausted any complaint mechanism available to them before referring the matter to us.
+Article 12 of the NICCY Order states that the Commissioner may conduct an investigation into a complaint made by a child or young person (against a relevant authority) that their rights have been infringed or their interests adversely affected by the action of a relevant authority.
+Complainants must have already complained to the authority and exhausted any complaint mechanism available to them before referring the matter to us.
 If we decide to investigate the complaint we will do so on a neutral basis, being neither an advocate for the child, nor an adversary of any authority complained about.
-Any investigation with be carried out on an impartial basis.
+Any investigation will be carried out on an impartial basis.

-When complainants contact us they shall be sent an initial complaint form to complete and return.
-When the form is returned to us the complaint shall then be considered to ascertain if it falls within NICCY’s remit.
+When complainants contact us, they shall be sent an initial referral form to complete and return.
+The complaint shall then be considered to ascertain if it falls within NICCY’s remit.
 The complaint will then either be processed as a casework complaint, an investigation, a SENDIST matter or a legal case.
-We anticipate that most complaints will now be treated as investigations.
-In some circumstances we will conduct a full formal investigation as outlined in our legislation.
+In practice, most complaints are now treated as investigations.
+In some circumstances we will conduct a full Formal Investigation as outlined in Article 16 of our legislation.